dglava/showsho/README.md

 #### How to use
 `$ showsho [-h] [-d] [-a] [-p DAYS] FILE`

-`-d` or `--download` will print a magnet link for the torrent.
+`-d` or `--download` will download the latest episode.
 `-a` or `--airing` will only display currently airing shows.
 `-p` or `--delay` adds a delay in days to the premiere date.
 See **Notes** for more information.

-The torrent information (magnet links) is fetched from [torrentz.com](http://www.torrentz.com/).
-**Note:** downloading torrent files doesn't work currently, since torcache.net is down.
-As a workaround, a magnet link is being printed which can be used to download the torrent.
+The torrents are downloaded from [torrentproject.se](https://www.torrentproject.se/).

 #### Show file layout
 They're JSON laid out as shown below.